 Generate the positions of the grid with a structure much like you did in

 generateTerrain.
-However, instead of setting the z-coordinates to random values, assign each a value that goes up and down based on how far the point is from the center of the surface.
+However, instead of setting the z-coordinates to random values, assign each a value that goes up and down based on how far the point is from the center of the surface, which is the origin.

-The distance of a point is calculated using the Pythagorean theorem:
+The distance of a point from the origin is calculated using the Pythagorean theorem:

 Plug this distance into the wave equation to determine the z-coordinate: